worldassociation/world-association/README.md

 └── smart-contracts
     └── src
         ├── Constitution.sol
-        ├── WorldDemocracyToken.sol
+        ├── Drachma.sol
-        └── WorldDrachma.sol
+        └── GlobalDemocracyToken.sol
 ```

 The [apps](/apps) folder contains all our frontend code.

 The [organization](/organization) folder contains all our governing documents.

-The [smart-contracts](/smart-contracts) folder contains all our solidity code.
+The [smart-contracts](/smart-contracts) folder contains all our Solidity code.

 ## Code of Conduct